 DURNBACH WAR CEMETERY

-Wheelchair access to the cemetery is possible via the main entrance.
+Wheelchair access is possible through the Service Entrance during working hours (when staff are on site).
 For further information regarding wheelchair access, please contact our Enquiries Section on 01628 507200.

 The site for Durnbach War Cemetery was chosen, shortly after hostilities had ceased, by officers of the British Army and Air Force, in conjunction with officers of the American Occupation Forces in whose zone Durnbach lay.